 Military Police security escorts are parked outside.
 Their geiger-counters reassured us that radiation levels were low.

-supervised all camera angles to ensure structures and
+supervised all camera angles to ensure structures and equipment

 |A68-7 was a CAC CA-17 Mustang Mk.20.

 |CA-17 Mustang Mk.20 A68-72

 on the other side.
 I was standing on the track to the bombsite where